Loriot: Characteristics of his work

+What makes the above sketch typical for Loriot is not only the complete absurdity of the whole scene including the end, but that the character, while acting extremely clumsily, never loses his temper and keeps his dignity during the evolving catastrophe.
+The final remark is even spoken in an incidental manner, such as if the painting would indeed be the only problem in the room, baffling the viewer (while the reaction of the maid is not shown).

 Loriot's enormous popularity, his accurate language, and high-brow sense of comedy led to the adoption of a large number of phrases and inventions from the series' sketches into German common knowledge and everyday speech.
 Among these are certainly the "yodeling diploma", a sentence like "With that," (said diploma) "you have something of your own!", "the "stone louse", but also remarks like, "Please ... don't talk right now.", "There used to be more tinsel!", "Look, a piano!
 A piano, a piano!" or the laconic, hardly translatable "Ach!?" ("Oh, is it?").

-Lawsuit against Wikimedia Foundation for copyright violation
+Lawsuit of his daughter against the Wikimedia Foundation

 Pictures showing Loriot's signature and German semi-postal stamps with topics of Loriot's work that illustrated Loriot's entry in the German-language Wikipedia were removed by the Wikimedia Foundation on 8 November 2011.
 This action was prompted by an interim order forbidding Wikimedia to use these images, that had been initiated by an heiress, daughter Susanne von Bülow, at the Landgericht Berlin on 6 October 2011 after an email from the heiress requesting their removal had not been answered.
 Wikimedia had to pay the cost of the legal proceedings.
 The final court decision was announced on 27 March 2012; it upheld the interim order regarding the stamps, but overturned it for the signature.
 Wikimedia was ordered to pay 4/5 of the costs.